Synod Doc is ‘Attack on the Foundations of the Faith,’ says Cardinal

 Cardinal Brandmüller suspected it was the former, and asserted we are “witnessing a new form of the classical Modernism of the early 20th century.”

-But such an understanding of development is “sharply opposed” to “genuine” Catholic understanding, he said, adding that the working document “contradicts the binding teaching of the Church in decisive points and thus has to be qualified as heretical.”
+But such an understanding of development is “sharply opposed” to “genuine” Catholic understanding, he said, adding that it "is to be emphatically stated that the instrumentum laboris contradicts the binding teaching of the Church on decisive points, and is therefore to be qualified as heretical.”

 “Inasmuch as even the fact of Divine Revelation is here being questioned, or misunderstood, one also now has to speak, additionally, of apostasy,” he added.